 Ruling: The cheerleader may not practice or perform until the posts in her ears are removed.
 Cheerleaders may not wear jewelry at any time during a practice, performance, or public event.
 The mother's willingness to sign a waiver is not a factor and should not be considered as a condition of participation.
-Post and spacers are defined as illegal by the NFHS.
 It is not acceptable to cover the piercings with band-aides, as covering up the violation does not make the violation acceptable.